Table of Contents

 Bell & Gossett Pumps | Boiler Circulator Pump Service and Maintenance

 Other popular brands include Grundfos and Taco.
-All boiler circulator pump manufacturers offer direct drive pumps that requires little to no maintenance with fewer moving parts.
-If changing the type or brand of pump it is important to use a pump of similar pumping capacity.
+All boiler circulator pump manufacturers offer direct drive pumps that require little to no maintenance with fewer moving parts.
+If changing the type or brand of pump, it is important to use a pump of similar pumping capacity.
 The pump curves need to match to get the same performance.
-Changing this could result in poor performance which means your gas or oil bill will be higher.
+Changing this could result in poor performance, which means your gas or oil bill will be higher.
 It could also cause issues with proper heating.

 Boiler Circulator Pump - Hydronic Components - Conclusion

-In conclusion, it is important to understand the basic principles of hydronics to get the correct circulator pump to meet the velocity requirements and the capacity requirements for your system.
+In conclusion, it is important to understand the basic principles of Hydronics to get the correct circulator pump to meet the velocity requirements and the capacity requirements for your system.
 System sizing is also important to good performance.
-When in doubt consult a plumbing or HVAC specialist to make sure it is done correctly.
+When in doubt, consult a plumbing or HVAC specialist to make sure it is correct.